From History, Family Crest & Coats of Arms

 The surname From was first found in Austria, where the name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the From family
+Early History of the From family

 This web page shows only a small excerpt of our From research.
 Another 69 words (5 lines of text) covering the years 1811, 1797, 1886, 1862 and 1906 are included under the topic Early From History in all our PDF Extended History products and printed products wherever possible.